bradygaster/ReadR/infra/README.md

 ## Model Deployments

-The template deploys two OpenAI models:
+The template deploys one OpenAI model:

 1. **GPT-4o-mini** - Optimized for speed and cost-effectiveness
-2. **GPT-4o** - Full-featured GPT-4 model

-Both models are configured with:
-- Standard pricing tier
-- Automatic version upgrades when new default versions are available
-- Microsoft's default responsible AI policy